San Diego Comic-Con: Off site

 The other type of exhibitors includes offsite exhibitors, booths, and events which are located outside the convention center.
 These locations are usually within walking distance of the convention center, but have been moving into nearby parks in recent years.
 Some notable examples include Gaslamp Quarter, Petco Park, and Children's Park.
 In recent years, these offsite events have no connection to Comic-Con.
 In the past, most sites have not required a Comic-Con badge.
 In 2017, one example was a virtual reality and immersive set based on the movie Blade Runner 2049.
 In 2018, these examples included a Taco Bell Demolition Man themed pop-up restaurant in the Gaslamp and a Shake Shack Bob's Burgers themed pop-up restaurant in Mission Valley.
 However, there are some official offsite events that require a badge.
 In 2018, it was estimated that nearly 200,000 people would be in downtown San Diego due to Comic-Con related exhibits and events.

+Fans were able to experience the spirit of San Diego Comic-Con 2025 through numerous free events and brand activations located outside the main convention center.
+The Gaslamp Quarter and Petco Park Interactive Zone serve as hubs for these pop-up experiences, including immersive exhibits.
+Examples of past activations include an Abbott Elementary-themed block party and Hulu's "King of the Hill Backyard BBQ."
+There was also a Twisted Metal bumper car battle, an Alien: Earth immersive experience, and the Hello Kitty Cafe Truck.
+There were about 300,000 participants in these outside activations in 2025.